 - (b) Using Eq.
-(18.55), transform the potential energy $W[\boldsymbol{\xi}]$ into a sum over volume and surface integrals. - (c) Consider axisymmetric perturbations of the cylindrical Z-pinch of an incompressible fluid, as discussed in Sec 18.5.2, and argue that the surface integral vanishes. - (d) Adopt a simple trial eigenfunction and obtain a variational estimate of the growth rate of the fastest growing mode.
-18.6 Dynamos and Reconnection of Magnetic Field Lines As we have already remarked, the time scale for the earth's magnetic field to decay is estimated to be roughly a million years.
+(19.55), transform the potential energy $W[\xi]$ into a sum over volume and surface integrals. - (c) Consider axisymmetric perturbations of the cylindrical Z-pinch of an incompressible fluid, as discussed in Sec 19.5.2, and argue that the surface integral vanishes. - (d) Adopt a simple trial eigenfunction and obtain a variational estimate of the growth rate of the fastest growing mode. \\\\\\\\\ 19.6 Dynamos and Reconnection of Magnetic Field Lines As we have already remarked, the time scale for the earth's magnetic field to decay is estimated to be roughly a million years.
 This means that some process within the earth must be regenerating the magnetic field.
 This process is known as a dynamo.
 In general, what happens in a dynamo process is that motion of the fluid stretches the magnetic field lines thereby increasing their magnetic energy density, which compensates the decrease in the magnetic energy associated with Ohmic decay.
 The details of how this happens inside the earth are not well understood.
 However, some general principles of dynamo action have been formulated.
-18.6.1 Cowling's theorem It is simple to demonstrate the impossibility of dynamo action in any stationary, axisymmetric flow.
-Suppose that there were such a dynamo configuration, and the time-independent, poloidal (meridional) field had-for concreteness-the form sketched in Fig. 18.11.
-Then there must be at least one neutral point marked \mathcal{P} (actually a circle about the symmetry axis), where the poloidal field vanishes.
-However, the curl of the magnetic field does not vanish at \mathcal{P} , so there must be a toroidal current j{φ} there.
-Now, in the presence of finite resistivity, there must also be a toroidal electric field at \mathcal{P} , since $$j{\phi} = \kappa_e [E{\phi} + (\mathbf{v}P \times \mathbf{B}P){\phi}] = \kappa_e E{\phi}. \tag{18.56}$$ The nonzero E{φ} in turn implies, via $\nabla \times \mathbf{E} = -\partial \mathbf{B}/\partial t$, that the amount of poloidal magnetic flux threading the circle at \mathcal{P} must change with time, violating our original supposition that the magnetic field distribution is stationary.
+19.6.1 Cowling's theorem It is simple to demonstrate the impossibility of dynamo action in any stationary, axisymmetric flow.
+Suppose that there were such a dynamo configuration, and the time-independent, poloidal (meridional) field had-for concreteness-the form sketched in Fig. 19.11.
+Then there must be at least one neutral point marked $\mathcal{P}$ (actually a circle about the symmetry axis), where the poloidal field vanishes.
+However, the curl of the magnetic field does not vanish at $\mathcal{P}$ , so there must be a toroidal current $j{\phi}$ there.
+Now, in the presence of finite resistivity, there must also be a toroidal electric field at $\mathcal{P}$ , since $$j{\phi} = \kappa_e [E{\phi} + (\mathbf{v}P \times \mathbf{B}P){\phi}] = \kappa_e E{\phi}. \tag{19.56}$$ The nonzero $E{\phi}$ in turn implies, via $\nabla \times \mathbf{E} = -\partial \mathbf{B}/\partial t$ , that the amount of poloidal magnetic flux threading the circle at $\mathcal{P}$ must change with time, violating our original supposition that the magnetic field distribution is stationary.
 We therefore conclude that any time-independent, self-perpetuating dynamo must be more complicated than a purely axisymmetric magnetic field.
 This is known as Cowling's theorem.
+19.6.2 Kinematic dynamos The simplest types of dynamo to consider are those in which we specify a particular velocity field and allow the magnetic field to evolve according to the transport law (19.6).
+Under certain circumstances, this can produce dynamo action.
+Note that we do not consider, in our discussion, the dynamical effect of the magnetic field on the velocity field.
+The simplest type of motion is one in which a dynamo cycle occurs.
+In this cycle, there is one mechanism for creating toroidal magnetic field from poloidal field and a separate mechanism for regenerating the poloidal field.
+The first mechanism is usually differential rotation.
+The second is plausibly magnetic buoyancy in which a toroidal magnetized loop is lighter than its surroundings and therefore rises in the gravitational field.
+As the loop rises, Coriolis forces twist the flow causing poloidal magnetic field to appear.
+This completes the dynamo cycle.
+Small scale, turbulent velocity fields may also be responsible for dynamo action.
+In this case, it can be shown on general symmetry grounds that the velocity field must contain

-Fig. 18.11: Impossibility of an axisymmetric dynamo.
+Fig. 19.11: Impossibility of an axisymmetric dynamo.